The Mangar Village Economy

 The village is predominantly hardy Gujjar and some Dalit, cut off from civilization for hundreds of years till a narrow metaled road connected them to the Faridabad road as recently as a decade back.
 The Gujjars lived a life of subsistence on their large herds of emaciated desi cows – which continue to roam the hills and highways for fodder during the day, returning home in the evening – and desultory employment in mining for minerals in the surrounding hills.
 Mining was banned by the Supreme Court by a landmark judgement in 2003, protecting the forests and hills protected from ‘development’; the unceasing roar of the Tata dumper trucks came to a halt.

-The 5 kms of hilly forested land leading to the village is a relaxing drive through rocky and sparse, populated with kikar and other hardy local flora.
+The 5 kms of hilly forested land leading to the village is a relaxing drive though rocky and sparse, populated with kikar and other hardy local flora.
+This includes the Mexican Prosopis Juliflora, or Muskat as the locals call this invasive species that overwhelms all other plants.
 Never cultivated, the land was village commons (sometime mining badlands) and is now a green lung of many square kilometers.
 Only the Mangar valley of ~100 acres of flat land has adequate ground water at 30-40 feet; farmed only for home consumption.
 Agriculture, therefore, was never a big employer in Mangar unlike the neighboring villages of Dhauj or Silakhri across the Bund.
 The backwardness and isolation of Mangar led to the chemical green revolution completely bypassing the small agricultural holdings of the valley, and all land mostly remained manured by cow and buffalo dung.

 Forgotten by society, eking a basic living through their cows, Mangar was dragged kicking and screaming into the 21st century by the breakneck growth of Gurgaon.
 There is no space for middle ground in India anymore, either we have isolation and the resultant backwardness or we have complete chaos through a free for all ‘development’.
 Life is changing for the villagers, as rumor and fact have it, with prominent builders, politicians and bureaucrats licking their lips and making deals around profits in the tens of thousands of crores of rupees from hundreds of acres of land currently protected by Supreme Court rulings.
 The Congress government issued earlier in 2013 a ‘long term’ Development Plan 2021 that (surprise!) allows tourist resorts to be set up in on large tracts of forest and protected land to ‘help the local economy’.
 The ancient Mangar Bani (a ~250 hectare forest of the indigenous Dhau tree, and a key source of underground water recharging for the NCR ) will soon have a Disneyland – owned and managed by the rich and powerful.
 Welcome to the roller coaster ride that is development in India.